shonan-releng-mobile/shonan-releng-mobile/3rdbreakout/qa/README.md

 ## Big questions

 * Should we help the 'big app developers' or the 'small app developer' (who are a huge part of the market)?
+* Can we learn the best QA practices from the data/developers we have available?